Factors That Seem To Lead To Weak Social Skills

 Poor social skills role models

-Some kids may be set back because they don't have anyone good to model growing up.
-Maybe both of their parents were a little awkward and unsociable themselves.
+Some kids may be set back because they don't have anyone good to model while growing up.
+Maybe both of their parents were a bit awkward and unsociable themselves.
 Maybe their friends in school had social problems and shouldn't have been copied.
-Their whole extended family could be setting a bad example for some specific behaviors.
+Their whole extended family could set a bad example for specific behaviors, like how to respond if you feel insulted.

 A sheltered childhood

-Some adults with social issues point to their overly sheltered upbringing as the main culprit.
+Some adults with social issues point to their overly-sheltered upbringing as the main culprit.
 Because they were sheltered, they either didn't get a chance to practice their social skills with other kids, or they learned things that weren't all that helpful when they got out into the wider world.
-Some people report just being an only child as being sheltered enough for them to develop social difficulties later in life.
+Some people report just being an only child made them sheltered enough to develop social difficulties later in life.

 There are a lot of ways kids can be sheltered.
-One interesting one is that studies show parents who are more socially awkward and anxious themselves tend to restrict the activities their kids can do.
-This may be because they want to protect their child from what they see as a scary social world.
-It may also be because the parents want to avoid the socializing that would be involved for them if they allowed to child to get out more (e.g., having to chat to their children's friend's parents).
+An interesting one is that studies show parents who are more socially awkward and anxious themselves tend to restrict the activities their kids can do.
+This may be because they want to protect their children from what they see as a scary social world.
+It may also be because the parents want to avoid the socializing they'd have to do if they allowed to child to get out more (e.g., having to chat to other parents).

 Moving around too much as a kid